 Our Older Teen programs are carefully crafted with 11th and 12th graders in mind.
 Because as you grow, your interests and needs do too.
 These programs are designed to nurture older teens and teach them to be more savvy travelers.
 So get ready to explore the very best of this colorful southeast Asian country, connect with nature and local communities, and learn how to be an independent traveler!

 Please note, we do not ride elephants on any of our programs.
 TFT is very proud to be one of the only teen tour operators to take this stance and support ethical tourism.

 During this program, you will…

-- Earn up to 20 hours of community service bathing elephants in the jungle at a sanctuary and rescue center and working to improve a hill tribe school in northern Thailand
+- Earn up to 20 hours of community service caring for elephants at a sanctuary and rescue center, and building a new cafeteria for a kindergarten at a hill tribe school in northern Thailand

 - Work the woks and pestles in an authentic Thai cooking class

-- Learn the art of Muay Thai with a traditional boxing class
+- Learn the art of Muay Thai in a traditional martial arts lesson

 DAY 1: GROUP FLIGHTS DEPARTS FROM LOS ANGELES (LAX)

 As the group flight takes off, the program officially begins!